jasper-vdhoven/assemblyline-ui/README.md

 Assemblyline 4 also provide a list of SocketIO endpoints to get information about the system live.
 The endpoints will provide authenticated access to many Redis broadcast queues.
 It is a way for the system to notify user of changes and health of the system without having them to query for that information.

-The following queues can be listen on:
+The following queues can be listened on:

 - Alerts created
 - Submissions ingested